 For the evaluation, we use the f1-score to compare the learned concepts and the source concepts.
 We compare a learned concept with all of the source concepts and select the source concept with the highest f1-score.
 The selected source concept is said to be the mapping of the learned concept.
 Then for a given configuration, across all experiments, we calculate the percentage of learned concepts where the f1-score of the mapped source concept is greater than $0.7$.
 We term this ratio as {\bf `overlap accuracy'}, higher overlap accuracy implies that more learned concepts can be mapped to a source concept.

-\subsubsection{Results}
+\subsubsection{Results:}

-Overlap accuracy value for different configurations is presented in Figure \ref{fig: clustering}.
-Firstly, the discard threshold seems to have a negative impact on the performance as we get the best results for $d = 0$, this implies that, contrary to our expectation, the learned clusters are not noisy after all.
+Results in Figure \ref{fig: clustering} demonstrate that the discard threshold has a negative impact on the performance as we get the best results for $d = 0$, this implies that, the learned clusters are not noisy after all.
 This negatively answers the research question {\bf Q1}.
 For the dt-query, likelihood approach performs better than rocchio, and for items-query, rocchio performs better than likelihood approach.
 This is consistent with our findings in the previous problem.
-Overall, we are able to learn a mapping from the learned concept to the source concept in more than $85\%$ of cases when $d = 0$, which positively answers question {\bf Q2}.
+Overall, we are able to learn a mapping from the learned concept to the source concept in more than $85\%$ of cases for $d = 0$, which positively answers question {\bf Q2}.